Showing 12 Result(s)

 Kangaroo Dog

-Kangaroo Dog is a radio documentary commissioned by ABC Radio National’s The History Listen, broadcast on 24 August 2024.
-Born in the early days of the Sydney colony, this deerhound-greyhound mongrel dog was bred to hunt and kill kangaroos.
-The kangaroo dog was there at key moments in Australia’s colonial past – from hunting dog …
+Born in the early days of the Sydney colony, this deerhound-greyhound cross was bred to hunt and kill kangaroos.
+The ‘kangaroo dog’ was there at key moments in Australia’s colonial past.
+From a hunting dog that fed the early colony, to a bushranger’s best mate.
+From ‘battle dog’ in the Australian Wars, to being a …

 Artwork for Hey History podcast, produced by UTS Impact Studios.